-Prof. Kaiser is teaching COMS E6156 Topics in Software Engineering in Spring 2016.
+Prof. Kaiser will teach COMS E6156 Topics in Software Engineering in Spring 2017.
 This is a software systems graduate seminar where students choose their own topics within software engineering, broadly construed, for their presentations, midterm papers and final projects.
 The course is also acceptable for the computer security track, for students who select security-related topics.
 Undergraduates and non-CS students are very welcome with instructor approval.
 This course is suitable for students interested in investigation and discussion, and inappropriate for students who just want to listen to lectures and do homeworks.
 More information is available here.

 Breaking News (11/12/15): 'Seek Funding' Step Added To Scientific Method